VA New England Healthcare System

 Some examples of our recent and ongoing improvements include:

-New England VERC balances project priorities among a number of different customers and levels of the VHA organization including: national priorities, VISN strategic goals and needs, and local facility projects.
+New England VERC balances project priorities among a number of different customers and levels of the VHA organization including: national priorities and VISN strategic goals and needs.
 Potential projects are prioritized from carefully selected criteria shown below.